pontocom/SecLabs/crypto/ecc.md

     openssl ecparam -list_curves

-As a result, we obtain a list of possible curves (this is just a sample):
+As a result, we obtain a list of possible curves (this is just a small sample):

     secp112r1 : SECG/WTLS curve over a 112 bit prime field
     secp112r2 : SECG curve over a 112 bit prime field